 • To reflect changes in the Bank of England base rate or mortgage or interest rates generally (including the interest rates paid on similar accounts by other providers of financial services).

-• To respond to changes in the law, or the decision of a court or ombudsman.
+• To respond to changes in the law, or the decision of a court, regulatory body or ombudsman.

 • To meet relevant regulatory requirements.

 • To reflect new (or changes to) statements or codes of practice or industry guidance designed to enhance customer protection.